chrisnoonan98675/site/xl-deploy/concept/provisioning-through-xl-deploy.markdown

 * A [Puppet](https://puppet.com/) provisioner that installs [Apache HTTP Server](https://httpd.apache.org/) on the instance (`puppet.provisioner.Manifest`)
 * Templates that create an SSH host CI (`template.overthere.SshHost`), a Tomcat server CI (`template.tomcat.Server`), and a Tomcat virtual host CI (`template.tomcat.VirtualHost`)

+The process of provisioning a cloud-based environment through XL Deploy is very similar to the process of deploying an application.
+You start by creating an _application_ (`udm.Application`) that defines the environment that you want to provision.
+You then create _provisioning packages_ (`udm.ProvisioningPackage`) that represent specific versions of the environment definition.

 ## Providers

-You will also define _providers_, which are cloud technologies such as [Amazon Web Services EC2](https://aws.amazon.com/ec2/) (`aws.ec2.Cloud`).
+You can also define _providers_, which are cloud technologies such as [Amazon Web Services EC2](https://aws.amazon.com/ec2/) (`aws.ec2.Cloud`).
 A provider CI contains required connection information, such as an access key ID and a secret access key.
 You define provider CIs under **Infrastructure** in the XL Deploy Repository.
 After you define a provider, you add it to an _environment_ (`udm.Environment`).

 ### Provisioneds

-After you have created packages and added providers to an environment, you set up provisioning the same way you would [set up a deployment](/xl-deploy/how-to/deploy-an-application.html).
+After you have created packages and added providers to an environment, you start provisioning the same way you would [start a deployment](/xl-deploy/how-to/deploy-an-application.html).
 When you map a provisioning package to an environment, XL Deploy creates *provisioneds* based on the provisionables in the package.
 These are the actual properties, manifests, scripts, and so on that XL Deploy will use to provision the environment.

 ## Supported provisioning technologies